-Abdel Nasser holds a PhD in English Language and Literature from Cairo University (2007), and an MA (1999) and a BA (summa cum laude, 1996) in English and Comparative Literature from the American University in Cairo.
-She teaches courses on contemporary literature, Third World literature, literature and cinema, global literature in English, and Arab and Latin American literary encounters.
+Her research interests include contemporary literature, twentieth-century literature, the global South, Arabic and Latin American literature, European literature, and translation.
+She holds a PhD in English Language and Literature from Cairo University (2007), and an MA (1999) and a BA (summa cum laude, 1996) in English and Comparative Literature from the American University in Cairo.
+She teaches courses on contemporary literature, third world literature, literature and cinema, global literature in English, and Arab and Latin American literary encounters.

-In 2014, she was awarded an Erasmus Mundus Fellowship at Freie Universität Berlin.
-She is the Chair of the Naguib Mahfouz Medal for Literature, and was the interim director of the Center for Translation Studies at the American University in Cairo (2012-13).
-Currently, she serves on the Forum for Arabic Literature and Culture and as a special-interest delegate in the Delegate Assembly at the Modern Language Association.
+In 2014, she was awarded an Erasmus Mundus Fellowship at Freie Universität Berlin in Germany.
+She is the chair of the Naguib Mahfouz Medal for Literature, and was the interim director of the Center for Translation Studies at The American University in Cairo (2012-2013).
+Currently, she serves on the Forum for Arabic Literature and Culture and as a special interest delegate in the Delegate Assembly at the Modern Language Association.